What's better than soft, fluffy pumpkin pancakes on a cool fall morning? A drizzle of maple syrup highlights their

-I’ve been baking up a storm of pumpkin-ey things lately… mostly because when you open a can of pumpkin (or make your own pumpkin puree), there’s always some left over.
+These pumpkin pancakes are just one of the many pumpkin recipes I’ve been making lately… mostly because when you open a can of pumpkin (or make your own pumpkin puree), there’s always some left over.
 I think that’s the true reason why people are so pumpkin-crazy in the fall.
-If you start with pumpkin pancakes, you might as well go ahead and make pumpkin cake… and then, well, maybe some pumpkin cookies.
+If you start with pumpkin pancakes, you might as well go ahead and make pumpkin bars… and then, well, maybe some pumpkin cookies.
 After all, you have to use it up!
 (She says while eating said cookie.)

-Anyway, I’ve had so many requests for pumpkin pancakes, and this recipe is our favorite!
-They’re super simple to mix together, and they’re soft, fluffy, and deliciously spiced.
+Anyway, I’ve had so many requests for pumpkin pancakes, and this pumpkin pancake recipe is our favorite!
+It’s super simple to mix together, and the pancakes are soft, fluffy, and deliciously spiced.
 What more could you want in a cozy fall breakfast?
-These are best the day they’re made, but I enjoyed the frozen leftovers as well 🙂

 Pumpkin Pancake Recipe Ingredients

-Because this recipe is vegan, it’s totally egg-free.
+Did I mention?
+This pumpkin pancake recipe is totally vegan!
 Pumpkin is the perfect natural egg replacer.
-It gives these pancakes moisture and lift, so they’re nice and fluffy!
-Here’s what else makes this pumpkin pancake recipe one of my fall favorites:
+It gives these pancakes moisture and lift, so they’re light and fluffy, even without eggs!
+Here’s what else makes this recipe one of my fall favorites:

-- A touch of cane sugar sweetens them up.
+- A touch of cane sugar – It makes them lightly sweet.

-- Baking powder and baking soda make them thick and fluffy.
+- Baking powder and baking soda – They help the pancakes puff up as they cook, making them thick and fluffy.

-- Cinnamon gives them that essential warm “pumpkin spice” flavor.
+- Cinnamon – For that essential warm “pumpkin spice” flavor.
+My homemade pumpkin pie spice would be great here too!

 - Coconut oil – For richness.

-- Almond milk adds moisture and loosens the batter.
+- Almond milk – It adds moisture and loosens the batter.
 While I use almond milk because it’s the type of milk that I keep on hand, cow’s milk or oat milk will work just fine here too.